sanger/limber/docs/purposes_yaml_files.md

 The default tube creator {LabwareCreators::TubeFromTube} handles the transfer of all material from the parent tube to the new child tube.

+{file:docs/creators.md Full list of creators and their behaviour}

 ```yaml
 :creator_class: LabwareCreators::TaggedPlate